Château du Clos Lucé: Tickets

 • Opening Hours: Daily from 09:00 - 20:00

-What Visitors See At Château du Clos Lucé
+What Visitors Can See At Château du Clos Lucé

 About Château du Clos Lucé

-Château du Clos Lucé is a charming and historic castle in Amboise, France.
-It's famous because Leonardo da Vinci, the great artist and inventor, lived there for the last three years of his life.
+Château du Clos Lucé in the town of Amboise is famous because Leonardo da Vinci, the great artist and inventor, lived there for the last three years of his life.

 Popular Attractions